 You're viewing all transcriptions:

-A labor of love pays off, just not how and when you always expect.
+I like to say a labor of love always pays off, just not how and when you always expect.

 Not all feedback is created equal.

 I've noticed all overnight successes take about 10 years.

 We tend to cartoonize people and not make them complex.

 What is antifragile will have more upside than downside.